publysher/blog.publysher.nl/_posts/2013-08-03-infra-as-repo-using-git-submodules.md

 ---
+layout: post
 title: "Using Git Submodules for the salt-vagrant-plugin"
-series: "Infra as a Repo"
+category: "Infra as a Repo"
-pubdate: "2013-08-03"
 ---

 In my [previous post][], I set up a simple Nginx server using [Vagrant][], [Salt Stack][] and [Digital Ocean][].
-However, there was a nagging issue with the [salt-vagrant-plugin][] -- I could not get it to install Salt correctly.
+However, there was a nagging issue with the [salt-vagrant-plugin][] – I could not get it to install Salt correctly.
 In this post, I am revisiting my Salt installation process.

 From my previous post:

->     config.vm.provision :shell,
->         :inline => 'wget -O - http://bootstrap.saltstack.org | sudo sh'
->
 > Also note that technically, the `vagrant-salt-plugin` is able to install Salt for you as well.
 However, for some
 > reason the plugin has decided that this requires a complete recompile of `python-zmq`, which I am not interested in.
 > So I use the official method of installing Salt before I start the plugin.